shhuan1989/yy/README.md

 ## Building for production

-To optimize the yiyingOa client for production, run:
+To optimize the yyOa client for production, run:

     ./mvnw -Pprod clean package